CRedit360/C360PopoverBackgroundView/README.md

     ...
 ```

-you can change the borderColor or the glowColor the same way:
+You can change the borderColor or the glowColor the same way:

 ```ObjC
     [[C360PopoverBackgroundView appearance] setBorderColor:[UIColor grayColor]];